geode-sdk/net_libs/README.md

 ### Patching curl

-When compiling for android BoringSSL links to `libc++`. `CMakeFiles.txt` from curl must be modified to allow tests to pass.
+BoringSSL links to `libc++` when compiling for android, macOS. `CMakeFiles.txt` from curl must be modified to allow tests to pass.

 1. `project(CURL C)` -> `project(CURL C CXX)`
 2. Add `include(CheckCXXSymbolExists)`